Assembly convenes in Bangor — June 17–18, 2026 Sign up for updates → Watch the sessions →

 Phase II of Maine Education 2050

 Through the Maine School Stories Portal, more than 1,000 residents from all 16 counties have already shared their aspirations, challenges, and visions.
-The Assembly's 64 delegates build on that foundation — engaging directly with what Mainers have said, deliberating together, and developing recommendations grounded in shared judgment.
+The Assembly's 64 delegates build on that foundation — engaging directly with what Mainers have said, deliberating together, and developing recommendations for the public good.